nitishdhar/tesla-model-y-checklist/README.md

 ### Locked

-- [ ] Vehicle VIN matches the assigned VIN
+- [x] Vehicle VIN matches the assigned VIN
-- [ ] Color is as ordered
+- [x] Color is as ordered
+- [ ] Check - Back side under trunk door, sticky gum stuff needs fixing
-- [ ] Wheel style is as ordered (19" 'Gemini' Wheel, 20" Induction Wheel, etc).
+- [x] Wheel style is as ordered (19" 'Gemini' Wheel, 20" Induction Wheel, etc).
-- [ ] A sleeve with *two* keys is provided
+- [x] A sleeve with *two* keys is provided
-- [ ] Check the head light fit
+- [x] Check the head light fit
-- [ ] Inspect the paint around intake vents on the front bumper
+- [x] Inspect the paint around intake vents on the front bumper
-- [ ] Inspect the frunk, look for paint defects, dents and signs of improper closing by the sides of the T logo
+- [x] Inspect the frunk, look for paint defects, dents and signs of improper closing by the sides of the T logo
-- [ ] Make sure the hood sits flush with the quarter panels and frunk
+- [x] Make sure the hood sits flush with the quarter panels and frunk
-- [ ] Inspect that the windshield isn't installed shifted (the gaps between the glass and A pillar on either side should be approximately equal).
+- [x] Inspect that the windshield isn't installed shifted (the gaps between the glass and A pillar on either side should be approximately equal).
 An improperly installed windshield causes significant wind noise at highway speeds.
-- [ ] Check for uneven/wide panel gaps and that panels are flush to car
+- [x] Check for uneven/wide panel gaps and that panels are flush to car
 - [ ] Check that the trim along the bottom of the sides of the vehicle are flush with the bottom of the doors
+- [ ] Check - Bottom trims are uneven popping out
-- [ ] Check for trim stains
+- [x] Check for trim stains
-- [ ] Check all 4 door levers
+- [x] Check all 4 door levers
-- [ ] Check all wheels, ensure they are not scratched
+- [x] Check all wheels, ensure they are not scratched
-- [ ] Check all wheels, ensure there is nothing lodged in the tread (screws, nails, debris, etc.)
+- [x] Check all wheels, ensure there is nothing lodged in the tread (screws, nails, debris, etc.)
-- [ ] Confirm all 4 hubcaps are present and properly attached
+- [x] Confirm all 4 hubcaps are present and properly attached
-- [ ] Check for dings on pillars
+- [x] Check for dings on pillars
 - [ ] Inspect the paint on the outside and the door jams, ensure panel corners do not have chips
+- [ ] Check - Driver rear sice under charging port small paint scratch
+- [ ] Check - front bonnet passenger side paint scratch
-- [ ] Check for damage to black rocker panels
+- [x] Check for damage to black rocker panels
 - [ ] Check the tail light fit
+- [ ] Check - Double check, not too much
 > * __Photo:__ [tail light (passenger side) not flush with panel](https://imgur.com/aPzCKKG)
 > * __Fix:__ not yet available
-- [ ] Check charging port fit (driver side)
+- [x] Check charging port fit (driver side)
-- [ ] Inspect the tail lights for condensation
+- [x] Inspect the tail lights for condensation
-- [ ] Inspect the undercarriage, look for damage, missing screws, or screws that are sticking out
+- [x] Inspect the undercarriage, look for damage, missing screws, or screws that are sticking out
 > * __Photo:__ [undercarriage screw found sticking out, not fully tightened](https://imgur.com/TozVn9I)
 > * __Fix:__ requires a 10mm wrench; should you spot anything that needs attention ask the SC staff to inspect all screws and clips (they should've done it already)
-- [ ] Inspect all wheel wells.
+- [x] Inspect all wheel wells.
 Each wheel well is fitted with noise dampener covers that are attached to the body with a combination of plastic pins (pushed in all the way) and metal threaded pins (sticking out) with plastic nuts.
 Confirm that all plastic pins are present
 (there are no empty holes) and all metal pins (2 in each front wheel well, 4 in each rear wheel well) are present and properly attached.
 > * __Photo:__ [threaded pins with and without plastic nuts](https://imgur.com/6KqcVg4)